writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 # Rocket Lawyer Authentication Tokens

-Authentication tokens play a critical role in securing access to Rocket Lawyer’s API services, ensuring that only authorized users can interact with sensitive resources.
-This guide provides an overview of the Access Token, Service Token, and Scoped Access Token, detailing their use cases and instructions on how to implement them effectively during the document interview process.
+Authentication tokens play a critical role in ensuring secure access to Rocket Lawyer’s API services.
+This page provides a comprehensive overview of the three main types of tokens—Access Token, Service Token, and Scoped Access Token—along with guidance on how to use these tokens effectively during the document interview process.

 Explore the different authentication tokens and their usage within Rocket Lawyer's API ecosystem through the sections below: